 We’re proud to provide a wide variety of veterinary medical services for your pet in Midland & surrounding areas!

-North Simcoe Veterinary Services is proud to serve the North Simcoe area for everything pet related.
+We are proud to serve the North Simcoe area for everything pet related.
 Our veterinary clinic and animal hospital is led by Dr. Joel Rumney and Dr. Edie Haberfellner (Rumney), who are licensed veterinarians with over 50 year experience between the two.

 Our team, which consists of eight doctors and over fifteen support staff, is committed to educating our clients in how to keep your pets healthy year round, with good nutrition and exercise.
-North Simcoe Veterinary Services stays on top of the latest advances in veterinarian technology and above all, remembers that all animals and pets need to be treated with loving care in every check-up, procedure, or surgery.
+North Simcoe & Midland Veterinary Services stays on top of the latest advances in veterinarian technology and above all, remembers that all animals and pets need to be treated with loving care in every check-up, procedure, or surgery.

 The History of our Clinic

 Born and raised just up the road from the present clinic site, Joel is the only son of Harry (a farmer by birth, raising purebred Shorthorn cattle, sheep, horses, hogs and poultry) and Patricia (a teacher at the one room schoolhouse) Rumney.
-Born and raised in “the valley,” Joel graduated from the one room school “Riverside”, just down the road (the same school from which his father and grandmother graduated).
+Born and raised in “the valley,” Joel graduated from the one room school “Riverside”, just down the road - the same school from which his father and grandmother graduated.

 North Simcoe Veterinary Services opened for business May 5, 1983, shortly after Dr. Joel Rumney graduated from the Ontario Veterinary College in Guelph.

 The clinic is located on Joel’s great grandfather’s farm – which he pioneered, settling there in 1882.
 Joel’s family is the 5th generation on the Rumney homestead.